Refcards/System/Documentation/Functions/README.md

 ### SYSTEM / DOCUMENTATION / FUNCTIONS
 - SIGNATURE: Function signature, a one-line purpose statement and function stub;
 - A signature has the type of each argument, separated by spaces, followed by ->, followed by the type of result.
 So a function that consumes an image and produces a number would have the signature Image -> Number.
+- Note that the stub is a syntactically complete function definition that produces a value of the right type.
+If the type is Number it is common to use 0, if the type is String it is common to use "a" and so on.
+- The purpose of the stub is to serve as a kind of scaffolding to make it possible to run the examples even before the function design is complete.
+With the stub in place check-expects that call the function can run.
+Most of them will fail of course, but the fact that they can run at all allows you to ensure that they are at least well-formed: parentheses are balanced, function calls have the proper number of arguments, function and constant names are correct and so on.
+This is very important, the sooner you find a mistake -- even a simple one -- the easier it is to fix.
+- Define examples, wrap each one in check-expect.
+- Write at least one example of a call to the function and the expected result the call should produce.
+- You will often need more examples, to help you better understand the function or to properly test the function.
+(If once your function works and you run the program some of the code is highlighted in black it means you definitely do not have enough examples.)
+If you are unsure how to start writing examples use the combination of the function signature and the data definition(s) to help you generate examples.
+Often the example data from the data definition is useful, but it does not necessarily cover all the important cases for a particular function.
+- The first role of an example is to help you understand what the function is supposed to do.
+If there are boundary conditions be sure to include an example of them.
+If there are different behaviours the function should have, include an example of each.
+- The existence of the stub will allow you to run the tests.
+Most (or even all) of the tests will fail since the stub is returning the same value every time.
+But you will at least be able to check that the parentheses are balanced, that you have not misspelled function names etc.
+- Template and inventory
+- Before coding the function body it is helpful to have a clear sense of what the function has to work with -- what is the contents of your bag of parts for coding this function?
+The template provides this.
+- Code the function body
+- Now complete the function body by filling in the template.
+- Note that:
+    - the signature tells you the type of the parameter(s) and the type of the data the function body must produce
+    - the purpose describes what the function body must produce in English
+    - the examples provide several concrete examples of what the function body must produce
+    - the template tells you the raw material you have to work with
+- Test and debug until correct
+- Run the program and make sure all the tests pass, if not debug until they do.
+Many of the problems you might have had will already have been fixed because of following the "run early, run often" approach.
+But if not, debug until everything works.
 - i.e. def sqr(n):
     - Real -> Real
     - Produces the square of n